mbk-naboore/Python-Crash-Course-2nd-Edition-free-with-solutions/README.md

   2) you will find my asnwers to the questions in the book.

-  * my answers to the questions will be fully uploaded shortly...(working on them to be perfect examples and answers)...
+  * my answers to the questions will be fully uploaded shortly.